andretran/float_notes/README.md

 Full stack Web Application built on Ruby on Rails and Backbone.js

--Implements JQuery UI to drag, drop and order lists and cards -MVC framework for boards, lists and cards
+- Implements JQuery UI to drag, drop and order lists and cards
+- MVC framework for boards, lists and cards